dkrajzew/gresiblos/docs/use_entries.md

 ## Basics

-Each blog entry is stored in a single text file with an arbotrary extension.
+Each blog entry is stored in a single text file with an arbitrary extension.
 An entry consists of key/value pairs.
-The key and the value are written into a single line, divided by a ':'.
+The key and the value are written into a single line, divided by a &#8216;:&#8217;.

-Multi-line values start with a blank line after the key and are closed with '==='.
+Multi-line values start with a blank line after the key and are closed with &#8216;===&#8217;.

 An example looks like: